NMC OSCE for Overseas Nurses in United Kingdom

 I – Implementation Station

 In implementation station of NMC OSCE, you will be provided a drug chart and you need to administer medication to a maniquin.
 In the given drug chart, details about weight, height, allergies, stat medications, prn medications and regular medications etc will be prescribed.
-You need to read aloud the whole prescription, identify patient twice, make note of allergies and medications already administered and you need to administer the oral drugs due at that point of time.
+Basically, you need to read aloud the whole prescription, identify patient twice, make note of allergies and medications already administered and you need to administer the oral drugs due at that point of time.
 Time limit for implementation station is 15 minutes.

 Get a clear idea about Implementation Station – Click Here